Satna: Airways

 Satna has an airport named Bharhut Airport, built in 1970.
 The closest major airport is in Allahabad in Uttar Pradesh, which is approximately 192 kilometres from Satna.
 The nearest major airport to Satna in the state is Jabalpur Airport which is approximately 200 kilometres from the city.
 Another airport is Khajuraho airport (HJR) which is approximately 112-kilometre from city.

+The city is served by the Satna Junction railway station, an important junction under the Jabalpur railway division of the West Central Railway zone.
+Located on Howrah–Allahabad–Mumbai line, the station connects Satna directly to major Indian cities including Mumbai, Delhi, Kolkata, and Varanasi.
+It also serves as a key transit hub for pilgrims and tourists traveling to Chitrakoot and Khajuraho.